UBS Relists 455 Market Street, San Francisco Financial District Tower, at ~$400/SF

 The property at 455 Market Street sits in the heart of San Francisco's Financial District and spans 23 stories of Class A office space.
 UBS Realty Investors, the real estate investment arm of the Swiss banking corporation, originally attempted to sell the building approximately four years ago before pulling it from the market.

-The current asking price of approximately $400 million positions the asset competitively for institutional investors seeking exposure to San Francisco's recovery trajectory.
+The current asking price of approximately $400 per square foot — versus roughly $750/SF at the original Summer 2022 listing — positions the asset competitively for institutional investors seeking exposure to San Francisco's recovery trajectory.
+The building is approximately 70% occupied, with primary tenant Hinge Health holding 53,000 SF through September 2027.
+Eastdil Secured is marketing the property.
 According to Bisnow, the relisting coincides with a noticeable uptick in Bay Area office trading volume after years of suppressed activity.

 Market Context